 Minor Spills Clean up all spills immediately.
-Avoid breathing vapours and contact with skin and eyes.
+No smoking, naked lights, ignition sources Avoid all contact with any organic matter including fuel, solvents, sawdust, paper of cloth and other incompatible materials, as ignition may result Avoid breathing d ust or vapours and contact with skin and eyes.
 Control personal contact with the substance, by using protective equipment.
-Contain and absorb spill with sand, earth, inert material or vermiculite Wipe up.
-Place in a suitable, labelled container for waste disposal.
-Major Spills Clear area of personnel and move upwind.
-Alert Fire Brigade and tell them location and nature of hazard Wear breathing apparatus plus protective gloves Prevent, by any means available, spillage from entering drains or water course Stop leak if safe to do so Contain spill with sand, earth of vermiculite Collect recoverable product into labelled containers for recycling Neutralize / decontaminate residue (see section 13 for specific agent) Collect solid residues and seal in labelled drums for disposal Wash area and prevent runoff into drains After clean up operations decontaminate and launder all protective clothing and equipment before storing an d reuse If contamination of drains or waterways occurs, advise emergency services
+Contain and absorb spill with sand, earth, inert material or vermiculite DO NOT use sawdust as fire may result Scoop up solid residues and seal in labelled drums for disposal.
+Neutralise / decontaminate area Major Spills Moderate hazard - Clear area of personnel and move upwind. - Alert Fire Brigade and tell them location and nature of hazard - Wear breathing apparatus plus protective gloves - Prevent, by any means available, spillage from entering drains or water course - Stop leak if safe to do so - Contain spill with sand, earth of vermiculite - Collect recoverable product into labelled containers for recycling - Neutralize / decontaminate residue (see section 13 for specific agent) - Collect solid residues and seal in labelled drums for disposal - Wash area and prevent runoff into drains - After clean up operations decontaminate and launder all protective clothing and equipment before storing an d reuse - If contamination of drains or waterways occurs, advise emergency services